-The Company will utilize fixed wireless LTE technology to extend coverage to unserved communities in Berrien and Cass county.
+The Company will utilize fixed wireless LTE technology to extend coverage to unserved communities in Cass and St. Joseph county.
 The network will be forward compatible with 5G technology allowing the Company to continue to scale the network with additional technological advances on the horizon.
 Mercury will leverage existing network resources where possible enabling it to accelerate its time to market.

-Mercury will utilize multiple spectrum bands including Spectrum availability and market demands will be assessed on a market by market basis.
+Mercury will utilize multiple spectrum bands including and market demands will be assessed on a market by market basis.
 The Company will take appropriate action to ensure an adequate amount of spectrum is available for it to meet its requirements under CMIC Grant Program.

 Maintaining the bandwidth and latency requirements under the CMIC Grant Program will be a critical factor in this deployment.
 Bandwidth and latency will be measured to the customer premises on an ongoing basis using standard network protocols.
-The Company will utilize
+The Company will utilize located sites as the load on its primary sites increases enabling it to maintain the required service levels.

-The Company will use a combination of microwave and fiberoptic middle mile backhaul between sites serving access to the customer premises and its datacenters.
+The Company will use a combination of nucrowave and fiberoptic middle mile backhaul between sites serving access to the customer premises and its datacenters.
 Fiberoptic backhaul will be used to interconnect key sites and provide transport to Mercury's datacenters.